RostyslavGitHub/RostyslavGitHub/README.md

 Hi, I'm Rostyslav.
-Currently, work as an email developer!
+Currently, work as an email developer.